aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-01-13-a-resume-rewrite.md

 <a class="autolink">https://github.com/aneeshdurg/resume</a><
 ```

-And then include a bit of Javascript to fix the link later:
+And then include a bit of JavaScript to fix the link later:

 ```javascript
 const fix_links = () => {